KiranDatta16/Business-Insights-360/README.md

 Key Performance Indicators (KPIs) for revenue metrics, including their year-over-year (YoY) or target-based trend analysis, Profit and Loss Statement, identification of top and bottom performing customers and products based on net sales.

 Sales View:
 This dashboard provides a comprehensive analysis of customer performance across key metrics, empowering data-driven decision-making at the customer level.
-Analyses individual customer performance based on Net Sales, Gross Margin, and Gross Margin % to ientify top-performing and underperforming customers.
-Evaluates market performance in each region to assess regional strengths and weaknesses.Compares Gross Margin % and Cost of Goods Sold (COGS) share within the final net sale price to optimize product pricing for maximum profitability.
+Analyses performance based on Net Sales, Gross Margin, and Gross Margin % to ientify top-performing and underperforming customers.
+Evaluates market performance in each region to assess regional strengths and weaknesses.
+Compares Gross Margin % and Cost of Goods Sold (COGS) share within the final net sale price to optimize product pricing for maximum profitability.

 Marketing View:
-Analyze the performance ofproduct(s) over key metrics like Net Sales, Gross Margin and view the same in profitability / Growth matrix.
+This dashboard provides a comprehensive analysis of product performance across key metrics, including Net Sales, Gross Margin, Operational Expenses, and Net Profit, segmented by region and market.
+It empowers data-driven decision-making by identifying top and bottom products and regions.
+Utilizes a matrix plotting Net Sales against Gross Margin % to visually assess product performance within each segment and category.
+Data drill-down functionality allows to move between the product hieararchy.
+Finally marketing identifies products that could benefit from enhanced marketing efforts to boost sales and profitability.

+Supply Chain-View:
+This dashboard focuses on three key metrics Forecast Accuracy %, Net Error, and Absolute Error, to optimize inventory management and minimize stock-outs and excess inventory.
+Analyzes customers and products across three parameters to assess the risk associated with them.Visualizes trends for Net Error and Forecast Accuracy % across the selected year and the previous year.
+Generates insights into forecast accuracy and error levels, allowing for continuous improvement in inventory planning.

 --------------------------------------
 Insights: